Get back on track with your New Year's resolutions

 Our brains thrive on repetition, running in auto mode.
 Our bodies crave positive routines.
 Tie your resolutions to a repeatable, scheduled plan that includes celebrating your commitment and even the smallest victories.
 Remember resolutions will never stick if they are set up to punish you for the previous year’s actions, or habits.
 Now go out and make 2018 your best year yet.

 Editors Note: In addition to teaching yoga, Justina is a MiniMed Ambassador, marathon runner, and mother of two.
 She was initially misdiagnosed with gestational diabetes and now has type 1 diabetes.
-If you’d like to connect with her to learn more about her experiences, visit her profile page on our website.
+If you’d like to connect with her to learn more about her experiences.